kataw/kataw/test/__snapshot__/parser/statements/do-while/gen/do_parens/x003dx0021_class_function_try_while_with_foox0021.md

 ✖ Expression expected - start: 3, end: 5
 ✖ Expected a ')' to match the '(' token here - start: 12, end: 21
 ✖ Expression expected - start: 21, end: 25
+✖ Expected a ')' to match the '(' token here - start: 40, end: 41
 ✖ Expression expected - start: 41, end: 47

 ```